 - Strand 1, The early years workforce in England (January 2019), identified variations in qualification levels, pay, and demographic background within the early years workforce, and between it and the rest of the education system.
 The report raised concerns around an ageing, low-paid early years workforce which is often reliant on benefits.

 - Strand 2, Early years workforce development in England: Key ingredients and missed opportunities (January 2020) investigated the impact of four major early years policies from the last 15 years on the qualifications of early years workers.
-It found clear evidence of a positive effect of one major policy, and recommended a renewed committed to improving staff skill levels and the establishment of a long-term vision for sector development.
+It found clear evidence of a positive effect of one major policy, and recommended a renewed commitment to improving staff skill levels and the establishment of a long-term vision for sector development.

 - Strand 4 (Summer 2020) of this research will investigate how workforce characteristics, and particularly qualification levels, relate to children’s outcomes, investigating workforce qualification at a level beyond “graduate v non-graduate”.